gaehlerm/SoftwareEngineering/README.md

 Nowadays, structs (or dataclasses) are not anymore as commonly used.
 Especially the Java community was avoiding such kinds of objects at all costs until they introduced `record` classes with Java 14 [https://docs.oracle.com/en/java/javase/17/language/records.html].
 Though there is absolutely nothing wrong with structs.
 In fact, structs are really helpful.
 Code without structs is like a plumber without a toolbox.
 It's quite unstructured.

 Classes are very similar to structs.
-Besides some technical details, the only real difference is the encapsulation of variables and functions (methods), as well as the introduction of inheritance.
+Besides some technical details, the only real difference is the encapsulation of variables and functions (methods) by making them private, as well as the introduction of inheritance.
 You can decide for each variable or method whether it should be public (accessible to the outside) or private (usable only within a class).
 This makes classes strictly more powerful than structs.

 But more powerful is not always better.
 A gun is more powerful than a knife, but simultaneously, it is also more dangerous.
 You can shoot yourself in the foot.
 So, actually, it might not be the best idea to own a gun because the dangers may outweigh the advantages.
 With great power comes great responsibility!